mvolkmann/blog/src/ocaml.md

   book used in Cornell CS 3110 course
 - <a href="https://dev.realworldocaml.org" target="_blank">Real World OCaml</a> book
 - <a href="https://ocaml-book.com" target="_blank">OCaml from the Very Beginning</a> book
+- <a href="https://caml.inria.fr/pub/old_caml_site/humps/" target="_blank">The Caml Humps</a>
+  collection of links to Caml-related tools, libraries, code samples, and tips

 ## OCaml Variants